GatsbyCentral/gatsbycentral.com/gatsby/content/seo.md

 title: Gatsby SEO
 date: "2018-05-28"
 ---
-Gatsby SEO
+You've got a Gatsby site.
+What do you do about SEO?
+React and SEO are tricky, how does Gatsby hold up?
+What other SEO considerations are there in Gatsby?

-> tl;dr Gatsby is awesome for SEO already.
+> tl;dr Gatsby is awesome for SEO automatically.
 Use react-helmet to set your meta tags.
 Rejoice.

 ## SEO basics